 0945: Mandatory Driver’s Meeting On Field, Qualification Match Schedule Released

 1740: Awards (Finalists and Champions) & Breakdown

-*A change from last year: to speed up this important process, we will not run full practice matches.
+*A change from normal FRC events: to speed up this important process, we will not run full practice matches.
 After programming your radio, you’ll wheel your robot to the field and power it up on your cart under the FTA’s instructions to ensure your robot connects through FMS properly.
 We strongly encourage you to test your robot’s other systems at home and in the pit.

 Can I just show up and watch?